gustavooliveiraf/todo-api/README.md

 ## First exercise: Create a default name  "Nubank"
 1. Failed: {:status 201, :body "{:name nil, :items {}}"}
 2. Fix it: {:status 201, :body "{:name "Nubank", :items {}}"}
+* Tip: There are two interceptors "db-interceptor" and "list-create".
+But the db-interceptor is mocking a real db, everything is already done!